itcon-pty-au/typingmind-contentshield/README.md

 2. Click "Add Rule"
 3. Provide the following details:
    - Rule Name - A descriptive name for the rule
-   - Rule Type - Choose between "String Match" or "Regular Expression"
+   - Rule Type - Choose between "String Match", "Regular Expression", or "Variable Assignment"
    - Pattern - The text pattern to detect
    - Case Sensitive (for String Match only) - Toggle if the match should be case-sensitive
+   - Masking Options:
+     - Enable Masking - Toggle to enable automatic masking of matched content
+     - Masking Mode - Choose between "Mask Entire Text" or "Mask Variable Value"
+     - Masking Character - Custom character to use for masking (default: \*)
+     - Additional options based on selected mode:
+       - For Direct Text: preserve length, format, start/end characters
+       - For Variable Values: fixed mask length

 ### Editing a rule